-Analysis | Donald Trump doesn’t really care about white supremacy and you’re not going to make him
+Analysis | Donald Trump doesn’t really care about the white supremacist threat and you’re not going to make him

 “ ‘And those who cause violence in its name are criminals and thugs, including the KKK, neo-Nazis, white supremacists and other hate groups that are repugnant to everything we hold true as Americans,’ ” he continued.
 “Now let me ask you, can it be any better than that, in all fairness?”

-When a gunman in El Paso killed a number of people at a Walmart, Trump was again called upon to denounce racism.
-The alleged shooter had published a screed online that echoed Trump’s rhetoric on immigration.
+When a gunman in El Paso killed nearly two dozen people at a Walmart, Trump was again called upon to denounce racist rhetoric.
+The alleged shooter had published a screed online that specifically echoed Trump’s arguments about immigration.

 “In one voice, our nation must condemn racism, bigotry and white supremacy,” Trump said in prepared remarks.
 “These sinister ideologies must be defeated.
 Hate has no place in America.”

-Speaking to reporters before traveling to the city, though, he expressed agreement with the alleged shooter's view of the need to restrict immigration.
-He was also asked about whether he was concerned about an apparent increase in violent acts linked to white supremacists.
+Speaking to reporters before traveling to the city, though, he expressed agreement with the alleged shooter’s view of the need to restrict immigration.
+He was also asked whether he was concerned about an apparent increase in violence linked to white supremacists.

 “I am concerned about the rise of any group of hate,” he said.
 “I don’t like it, any group of hate, whether it’s white supremacy, whether it’s any other kind of supremacy, whether it’s antifa, whether it’s any group of hate, I am very concerned about it, and I’ll do something about it.”

 That equivalence between left and right appears over and over.
-Even when Trump decided to denounce racism on Twitter on the anniversary of the violence in Charlottesville, he decided to denounce “all types of racism” — tacitly equating anti-Black racism with perceived racism targeting Whites.
+Even when Trump decided to denounce racism on Twitter on the anniversary of the violence in Charlottesville, he denounced “all types of racism” — tacitly equating anti-Black racism with perceived racism targeting Whites.
 This is a common view among his supporters, in fact, that White Americans are also or more likely to be targets of racism and discrimination.

-A poll conducted after Charlottesville also found that 3 in 10 of Trump’s strongest supporters supported or shrugged at the idea of white supremacy.
+A poll conducted after Charlottesville found that 3 in 10 of Trump’s strongest backers supported or shrugged at the idea of white supremacy.

-Trump's obvious annoyance at having to denounce a group that supports his presidency and which he doesn't see as something about which to be concerned is not new.
-In February 2016, as he was fighting to win the Republican presidential nomination, he was asked why he'd retweeted white supremacists.
+Trump’s obvious annoyance at having to denounce a group that supports his presidency and that he doesn’t consider something to be concerned about is not new.
+In February 2016, as he was fighting to win the Republican presidential nomination, he was asked why he’d retweeted white supremacists.
 He declined to admit any mistake.

 “I don't know about retweeting.
 I mean, you retweet somebody, and turns out to be a white supremacist,” he said.
 “I know nothing about these groups that are supporting me."